hed-hog/docs/docs/modules/admin/role.md

-# Role Module
+# Role

-**HedHog Role** module is designed to handle role management within the HedHog framework.
+**HedHog Role** submodule is designed to handle role management within the HedHog framework.
 It allows for creating, updating, and deleting roles and managing their relationships with users, menus, routes, and screens.

 ### Features